curcobein1/Portfolio_Optimization_w_Machine_Learning_Python/README.md

    Using the Markowitz Mean-Variance model to build a portfolio based on historical returns.

 2. LSTM-Based Price Forecasting
-   Forecasting the next 30 days of stock prices using a single LSTM model trained on all stocks simultaneously.
+   Forecasting the stock prices of the next 30 days using a single LSTM model trained on all stocks simultaneously.
 Instead of building a separate model for each stock, all stock price sequences were combined into one training set, enabling a more general and lightweight forecasting approach.

 3. Traditional & LSTM Portfolio Comparison
    Using the previous LSTM-predicted returns to create a forward-looking portfolio and comparing it against the first classical one.